goldenguy00/ExtraFireworks/README.md

 # Risk of Rain 2 Extra Fireworks
 #### Created by Physics System and Smxrez

-Adds 7 new fully-configurable firework-related items (*only for the most hardcore firework enthusiasts*)
+Adds 7 new configurable firework-related items (*only for the most hardcore firework enthusiasts*)

 The creators of this mod assume no responsibility for any injuries sustained while playing with fireworks